larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 ### 13) Confirm that future kernel updates will be signed

-The Arch sbctl package installs a `kernel-install` plugin named:
+One thing that may worry a technical minded user is if the signing of kernels to work with SecureBoot can be relied upon to persist on new kernel installs & updates automatically.
+In short, yes it should.
+Arch's sbctl package comes with a `kernel-install` plugin named:

 ```text
 91-sbctl.install
 ```

-Check the complete local plugin chain:
+This is a hook that automatically signs your UKI with `sbctl` for you whenever a new kernel is installed, i.e via an update.
+To confirm that it exists you can check the complete local plugin chain:

 ```zsh
 sudo find /usr/lib/kernel/install.d /etc/kernel/install.d \